Digital signal processing: Empirical mode decomposition

-Empirical mode decomposition is based on decomposition signal into intrinsic mode functions (IMFs).
-IMFs are quasi-harmonical oscillations that are extracted from the signal.
+Empirical mode decomposition is based on decomposition of the signal into intrinsic mode functions (IMFs).
+IMFs are quasi-harmonic oscillations that are extracted from the signal.

 Implementation

 DSP algorithms may be run on general-purpose computers and digital signal processors.
 DSP algorithms are also implemented on purpose-built hardware such as application-specific integrated circuit (ASICs).
 Additional technologies for digital signal processing include more powerful general-purpose microprocessors, graphics processing units, field-programmable gate arrays (FPGAs), digital signal controllers (mostly for industrial applications such as motor control), and stream processors.

 For systems that do not have a real-time computing requirement and the signal data (either input or output) exists in data files, processing may be done economically with a general-purpose computer.
-This is essentially no different from any other data processing, except DSP mathematical techniques (such as the DCT and FFT) are used, and the sampled data is usually assumed to be uniformly sampled in time or space.
+This is essentially no different from any other data processing, except that DSP mathematical techniques (such as the DCT and FFT) are used, and the sampled data is usually assumed to be uniformly sampled in time or space.
 An example of such an application is processing digital photographs with software such as Photoshop.

 When the application requirement is real-time, DSP is often implemented using specialized or dedicated processors or microprocessors, sometimes using multiple processors or multiple processing cores.
-These may process data using fixed-point arithmetic or floating point.
-For more demanding applications FPGAs may be used.
+These may process data using fixed- or floating-point arithmetic.
+For more demanding applications, FPGAs may be used.
 For the most demanding applications or high-volume products, ASICs might be designed specifically for the application.

-Parallel implementations of DSP algorithms, utilizing multi-core CPU and many-core GPU architectures, are developed to improve the performances in terms of latency of these algorithms.
+Parallel implementations of DSP algorithms, utilizing multi-core CPU and many-core GPU architectures, are developed to improve the performance in terms of latency of these algorithms.

 Native processing is done by the computer's CPU rather than by DSP or outboard processing, which is done by additional third-party DSP chips located on extension cards or external hardware boxes or racks.
 Many digital audio workstations such as Logic Pro, Cubase, Digital Performer and Pro Tools LE use native processing.
 Others, such as Pro Tools HD, Universal Audio's UAD-1 and TC Electronic's Powercore use DSP processing.